How Is Magnesium Metal Produced?

 In this process, closed-end, nickel-chromium-steel alloy retorts are filled with a mixture of calcined dolomite ore and ferrosilicon, which are heated until magnesium crowns form.
 Each cycle takes about 11 hours, requires manually filling and emptying of the vacuum tubes, and uses about 11 tons of raw materials for every one ton of magnesium produced.

 Many countries besides China do still produce magnesium, including Russia, Israel, Kazakhstan, and Canada.
-However, according to USGS figures, annual production in each of these countries is less than 40,000 tons.
+However, annual production in each of these countries is less than 40,000 tons.